 Actually, there is no such thing as an "FDA Approved" resin for 3D printing.
 The term "FDA Approved" is reserved for high risk drugs and medical devices which have been approved via a very stringent premarket approval (PMA) process that goes well beyond the standard FDA 510(k) pathway.
 Read the article below on the FDA website for this very important distinction:

 FDA "Exempt" Biocompatible Class 1 Dental Resins

-In general, FDA Exempted 3d printer resins must use ingredients that have been tested for biocompatibility (ie. cytotoxicity testing), and are thus considered to not present a high risk to the patient when used in most Class 1 and some Class 2 dental indications where exemption from the 510(k) requirements is allowed.
+In general, FDA 510K Exempt 3d printer resins must use ingredients that have been tested for biocompatibility (ie. cytotoxicity and other ISO 10993 testing), and are thus considered to not present a high risk to the patient when used in most Class 1 and some Class 2 dental indications where exemption from the 510(k) requirements is allowed.